• DUI Attorney Profile

 > back to top

-What are the chances of getting a restricted license from the DMV?
+41. Can I get a restricted (work) license from the DMV?

-If you are a first time offender and can show the DMV proof of insurance (the only proof of insurance the DMV will accept is it's own SR-22 form) and proof of enrollment in an appropriate alcohol school, you may be entitled to such a license for five months (which would let you drive to, from and during work and to and from the alcohol school) AFTER serving a term of suspension (usually 30 days).
+If you are a first time offender and can show the DMV proof of insurance (the only proof of insurance the DMV will accept is the DMV's own SR-22 form) and proof of enrollment in an appropriate alcohol school, you may be entitled to a restricted license for 5-10 months, depending on the case, (which would let you drive to, from and during work and to and from the alcohol school), AFTER serving a term of suspension (usually 30 days).
+For second offenses, within ten years of another conviction, there is no driving for one year, except for medical emergencies.
+However a restricted work license is available after a 90 day suspension with the installation of an ignition interlock on any vehicle you own or possess.

 > back to top